PgBiel/elembic/src/element.typ

   } else {
     let parse-args = parse-args(default-arg-parser, fields: fields, typecheck: typecheck) if type(parse-args) != function {
-      assert(false, message: "element.declare: 'parse-args', when specified as a function, receives the default arg parser alongside `fields: fields dictionary` and `typecheck: bool`, and must return a function (the new arg parser), and not " + base.typename(parse-args))
+      assert(false, message: "elembic: element.declare: 'parse-args', when specified as a function, receives the default arg parser alongside `fields: fields dictionary` and `typecheck: bool`, and must return a function (the new arg parser), and not " + base.typename(parse-args))
     }

     parse-args